 The Aura and the Body

-So much can be said on how the aura relates to the body.
-For example, there is a direct relation to our state of health, our clarity of thinking, our sleep state, the healing of our body’s imbalances, our vitality level and so on… One portion of the aura that is most commonly worked with is known as the “etheric double”.
+So much can be said about how the aura relates to the body.
+For example, there is a direct relation to our state of health, our clarity of thinking, our sleep state, the healing of our body’s imbalances, our vitality level, and so on… One portion of the aura that is most commonly worked with is known as the “etheric double”.
 This term was coined because it describes how the aura acts as an outer duplicate, or mirror image, showing us what exactly is going on within.
-Ailments found on the inside will have a projected representation in the aura.
+Ailments found on the inside will have a projected representation of the aura.
 The same goes for internal anxiety and even shifts within the acupuncture systems or chakras.
-So it stands to reason that balancing the projected disturbances found in the aura will have a definite affect on the internal influences.
+So it stands to reason that balancing the projected disturbances found in the aura will have a definite effect on the internal influences.
 How permanent the healing is is always contingent on making internal changes whenever/wherever possible.
-This can involve changes in diet, attitude or even medical intervention.
+This can involve changes in diet, attitude, or even medical intervention.

 The Aura and Emotions